NotTheRightGuy/NotTheRightGuy/README.md

 - 🌱 I’m currently learning **Nextjs and GSAP**

-- 👨‍💻 All of my projects are available at [https://github.com/NotTheRightGuy?tab=repositories](https://github.com/NotTheRightGuy?tab=repositories)

 - 💬 Ask me about **React, Tailwindcss, Express, Firebase**

 - 📫 You can reach me at **janmejaychatterjee@gmail.com**